 Health Savings Account

-With an HSA, a business saves money on the insurance plan because a qualified high-deductible health plan is required in order for employees to contribute to the plan.
+With an HSA, a business can save money on the insurance plan because a qualified high-deductible health plan is required in order for employees to contribute to the plan.
 In general, high-deductible health plan premiums are lower than more traditional plans.
 Employees can use an HSA to cover qualified medical expenses.
 Individuals, employees, and employers can contribute to the account.
-Contributions are tax-free, as are interest and any gains in investment.
+Contributions are tax-free, as are any gains in investment.
 Withdrawals used for qualified expenses or post-retirement care are also tax-free.
-Qualified HSAs can accrue interest on a tax-deferred basis.
 If the account balance reaches the minimum balance requirement, funds may be invested in mutual funds and those gains are also tax-free.

 Health Reimbursement Arrangement